July 5th 2018

 Party food and drink

 As far as canapés go, I skip the snacks; they add up and are not that enjoyable – they’ve usually been sitting around for a while too.
-If I’m throwing the party myself, I choose a great champagne to start or a vodka-based cocktail.
+If I’m giving the party myself, I choose a great champagne to start or a vodka-based cocktail.
 For non-drinkers, it might be elderflower water.
-I love a cheese and nut plate or tuna tartar on gluten-free toast as canapés.
+I love a (vegan) cheese and nut plate or tuna tartar on gluten-free toast as canapés.

-Fitting in exercise at this busy time
+Fitting in exercise at Christmas

 When everyone is reaching for chocolate…

-2 tbs chia seeds
+1 tablespoon chia seeds